 Students who are absent from classes while participating in college-sponsored events or activities will not be automatically penalized for the absence.
 It is the expectation that students will normally be excused from class except under extraordinary circumstances.
 Students must complete the following procedures to determine the outcome of their absence for each missed class.

 College Success Seminar (COL 101) is required of all first-time students taking 9 or more credit hours (5 hours or more in the summer session).
-This class helps students understand the many aspects of college life, such as procedures, campus resources, faculty expectations, study skills necessary for success, career exploration and technology used in college classes (including the use of SCC Connection and MOODLE).
-The course is offered in five-day intensive sessions during early January and August as well as 10-week sessions during the regular semesters.
-ESL 100 is the appropriate College Success Seminar course for non-native speakers.
+This class helps students succeed at St. Charles Community College (SCC).
+Students will understand the many aspects of college life, such as procedures, campus resources, faculty expectations, study skills, career exploration and technology used in college classes (including the use of SCC Connection, CougarMail and Canvas).
+This course is offered in 10-day intensive sessions during early January and August, as well as 10-week sessions during the regular semesters.
+ESL 100 is the appropriate College Success Seminar course for non-native English speakers.

 The faculty or staff member shall instruct students where to convene on the designated day.
 Students may be responsible for their own transportation if not provided by the college.
 As an officially sanctioned activity, students and faculty should make mutual arrangements in advance for any classes and other course work to be missed due to the field trip.
 View SCC Board policy 418 Field Trips.